- Start gateway

 infisical gateway start

-• Establish outbound SSH reverse tunnels to relay servers (no inbound firewall rules needed)
+--relayflag is specified) - Establish outbound SSH reverse tunnel to relay server (no inbound firewall rules needed)

 Authentication